hashicorp/terraform-provider-kubernetes/website/docs/r/pod_v1.html.markdown

 #### Arguments

+* `match_label_keys` - (Optional) Is a set of pod label keys to select the pods over which spreading will be calculated.
+The keys are used to lookup values from the incoming pod labels, those key-value labels are ANDed with labelSelector to select the group of existing pods over which spreading will be calculated for the incoming pod.
+The same key is forbidden to exist in both `match_label_keys` and `label_selector`. `match_label_keys` cannot be set when `label_selector` isn't set.
+Keys that don't exist in the incoming pod labels will be ignored.
+A null or empty list means only match against `label_selector`.
 * `max_skew` - (Optional) Describes the degree to which pods may be unevenly distributed.
 Default value is `1`.
+* `min_domains` - (Optional) Indicates a minimum number of eligible domains.
+Must be number greater than `0`.
+When set, `when_unsatisfiable` must be set to `DoNotSchedule`.
+* `node_affinity_policy` - (Optional) Indicates how we will treat Pod's nodeAffinity/nodeSelector when calculating pod topology spread skew.
+Valid values are `Honor` and `Ignore`.
+When unset, behavior defaults to `Honor`.
+* `node_taints_policy` - (Optional) Indicates how we will treat node taints when calculating pod topology spread skew.
+Valid values are `Honor` and `Ignore`.
+When unset, behavior defaults to `Ignore`.
 * `topology_key` - (Optional) The key of node labels.
 Nodes that have a label with this key and identical values are considered to be in the same topology.
 * `when_unsatisfiable` - (Optional) Indicates how to deal with a pod if it doesn't satisfy the spread constraint.
 Valid values are `DoNotSchedule` and `ScheduleAnyway`.
 Default value is `DoNotSchedule`.
 * `label_selector` - (Optional) A label query over a set of resources, in this case pods.